Wirral Tree Wardens

 Pruning and harvesting plums is around early August at Brimstage.
 These are some pictures from July 2017, as you can see we had a good time.
 We managed to clear beneath most of the trees and remove any rotten fruit.
 In 2018, despite the heavy rain and dry spells, most trees look healthy and full of fruit

-Justine involved the orchard in a wild-dyeing project: raising funds for Tree Sisters, celebrating Earth Day and adding to the Fashion Revolution! and also making use of the prunings from our apple trees.
+Justine involved the orchard in a wild-dyeing project: raising funds for Tree Sisters, celebrating Earth Day and adding to the Fashion Revolution! and also making use of the prunings from our apple trees to give a natural peach-colour to a cotton T shirt.
 Her project uses natural materials to re-wild old garments: read more at http://naturalfabricdyeing.com/fashion-revolution-rewild-wirral-pt-1/ and http://naturalfabricdyeing.com/fashion-revolution-re-wild-wirral-pt-2/

 In 2018, Brimstage was included in Wirral Festival of Firsts, inspiring images and words on the theme of Green Spaces in Wirral.
 These were exhibited around Wirral and encourage visitors to look around and appreciate!
 The picture below was a prize winner, taken by Almudena at a Blossom Day.
 The images on the right were at an earlier event, which included the rewilding the wardrobe project and the wishing flags project.